posit-dev/rsconnect-python/README.md

 rsconnect deploy notebook --environment MYVAR='hello world' notebook.ipynb
 ```

+If you specify environment variables when updating an existing deployment,
+new values will be set for the variables you specify.
+Other variables will
+remain unchanged.
+If you don't specify any variables, all of the existing
+variables will remain unchanged.

 ### Network Options

 When specifying information that `rsconnect` needs to be able to interact with RStudio